prakashraman/life-blog/contents/notes/2022/1/23/6-connecting-a-dapp-to-the-solana-network.md

 const wallet = new PhantomWalletAdapter()

 wallet.readyState === "INSTALLED"
-// Phantom wallet is installed in this browser"
+// Phantom wallet is installed
+// in this browser
 ```

 ### Step 2: Connect to the wallet and retrieve the public key/address